-8. California Lawyers for the Arts in collaboration with Dr. Larry Brewster of the University of San Francisco, the William James Association, Fresno Arts Council, Community Works West and Jail Guitar Doors.
-(2016).
-Arts-in-Corrections County Jails Project.
+- California Lawyers for the Arts in collaboration with Dr. Larry Brewster of the University of San Francisco, the William James Association, Fresno Arts Council, Community Works West, Jail Guitar Doors, Sacramento Metropolitan Arts Commission, Nevada County Arts Council, and Yuba Sutter Arts Council.
+(2016, revised 2018).
+Arts in Corrections County Jails Project.

 Author Affiliations: N/A

 Artforms: guitar, music, mixed-media collage, theater, movement, music, song writing

 Program: California Arts in Corrections (AIC)

 Program Description: In the wake of federal court mandates to reduce the overcrowding in California’s state prisons, more people are being confined for longer periods in county jails.
 Working with local arts agencies affiliated with county governments and other arts organizations, CLA began a multi-year project in 2015 to evaluate the effectiveness of arts engagement for inmates held in county jails throughout California.
 The first phase of the study, which was completed in January 2017, measured participants’ behavior at the end of programs in five counties.
 With support from the National Endowment for the Arts and the Quentin Hancock Fund, CLA’s team established the project in five additional counties in 2017 and has identified an additional eight that are interested in participating in 2018.
 Th: a beginning guitar course (18 weeks), mixed-media collage, 12-week theater and movement, 12-week music and song writing.